Raja Chinna Roja: Development

 After the success of Manithan (1987), M. Saravanan of AVM Productions decided to produce another film with the same cast and crew: director S. P. Muthuraman, hero Rajinikanth and composer Chandrabose.
 Saravanan wanted to make a film "targeted at kids" due to Rajinikanth's popularity among children.
 The crew initially wanted to adapt Babu (1971); however, Rajinikanth "felt that the script seemed more like an art film, on the lines of Aarilirunthu Arubathu Varai and Engeyo Ketta Kural" and it would not suit his image.
-Screenwriter Panchu Arunachalam reused the script of his own film Unnaithan Thambi (1974) and "decided to have a story that involved a bunch of kids and decided to follow the successful formula that was laid out by films like The Sound Of Music and Mary Poppins".
+Screenwriter Panchu Arunachalam reused the script of his own film Unnaithan Thambi (1974) and also drew inspiration from the American films Mary Poppins (1964) and The Sound of Music (1965).

 Casting and filming

 The makers decided to revolve the story around Shalini, who was cast among the child artists, due to her popularity.
 Raghuvaran was chosen to portray a negative role after the makers were impressed with his performance in the television series Oru Manithanin Kathai.
 Raja Chinna Roja was the first Indian film to feature live action with animation.
 It was Saravanan's wish to do this, without any budgetary constraints.
 He also wanted AVM to become the first Indian studio to do this.
 The idea of blending live action with animation was inspired by Who Framed Roger Rabbit (1988).
 The animated song was shot at a forest set built by art director Chalam at AVM Studios with all the artists involved.
 Puliyur Saroja, choreographer of the song along with her assistants enact like animals to "evoke the appropriate reaction from the artistes".
 The animation was done by Ram Mohan, who "ended up drawing 84,000 sketches for this song as every frame had to be drawn individually".
+Ram Mohan was initially reluctant to work on the film as he felt it was impossible to animate an entire song sequence, but relented after Muthuraman told him he could take three months as the animated portions could be added after the live action portions were shot.

 Soundtrack

 The soundtrack was composed by Chandrabose and the lyrics were written by Vairamuthu.
-The song "Superstar Yaarunu Ketta" was well-received and was remixed by Chandrabose's son Santhosh Bose for the film Kalayatha Ninaivugal (2005).
+The song "Superstar Yaarunu Ketta" was well-received and was remixed by Santhosh Bose for the film Kalayatha Ninaivugal (2005).

 Release

 Raja Chinna Roja was released on 20 July 1989 and became a commercial success, with a 175-day theatrical run.
 The animated sequence was well received, and brought repeat audiences to theatres.
+Arunachalam won the Cinema Express Award for Best Story Writer.